eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

   - Providers identification.
   - Providers registration.
   - Recognised data models and schemas.
-  - Relying Parties’ registration and authentication.
+  - Relying Parties' registration and authentication.
   - Mechanisms to establish the trust in a cross-domain scenario.